 - 1 cup high quality Indian Basmati Rice

 - 6 cups water

-- 6 cups of vegetables: carrots, peppers, onions, squash, yam, cabbage kale, etc.
+- 6 cups of chopped veggies: carrots, peppers, onions, squash, yam, cabbage, kale, etc.

 - 1/2 cup of chopped cilantro

 - 3 lobes of garlic minced